Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

-1942’s Woman of the Year proved pivotal for Katharine Hepburn.
-With the film, Kate further paved her road in Hollywood, selling the property to MGM on her own terms.
+With Woman of the Year, Kate further paved her road in Hollywood, selling the property to MGM on her own terms.
 Yet again, Hepburn was taking control of her career, negotiating with Hollywood power players at a time when most stars did not.

-Woman of the Year also held personal significance for Kate: during filming, she fell in love with costar Spencer Tracy, and a legendary romance began.
-For the next 26 years, her relationship with Tracy defined Kate’s life and career.
+Woman of the Year also held personal significance for Kate: during filming, she fell in love with costar Spencer Tracy.
+A legendary romance began.
+For the next 26 years, the relationship with Tracy defined Kate’s life and career.

 Tess Harding (Katharine Hepburn) is a respected political columnist for the New York Chronicle.
-Tess travels the world reporting on international politics, even influencing foreign and domestic policy with her knowledge of global affairs, and fluency in multiple languages.
-And with the impending entry of the United States into World War II, Tess’ opinions are particularly valued.
+Tess travels the world reporting on international politics.
+She influences foreign and domestic policy with her knowledge of global affairs, and fluency in multiple languages.
+With the impending entry of the United States into World War II, Tess’ opinions are particularly valued.

 Then there’s Sam Craig (Spencer Tracy), a popular sports columnist for the Chronicle.
 Sam is as strictly American as Tess is international.
 Sam loves baseball, football, boxing, and talking all things sports with his buddies over drinks.